Thank you for joining us for the the FIFTH ANNUAL VALLEY ARTS FESTIVAL, held on SATURDAY, NOVEMBER 8, 2025!

 Sponsorship Opportunities are available for VAF.
 Please contact julia@studioace.org for more information.

-VAF will also feature a wide range of interactive, family-friendly activities, including basket weaving with the Paa’ila Basket Weavers, led by Diania Caudell, a member of the San Luis Rey Band of Mission Indians and Board Member of the California Indian Basket Weavers Association (CIBA), crafts with the Oceanside Public Library, gourd painting with Mission San Luis Rey, wood painting and Kíicha-inspired projects with StudioACE, interactive community murals for youth and adults with Muramid Art & Cultural Center, and more!
+VAF also featured a wide range of interactive, family-friendly activities, including basket weaving with the Paa’ila Basket Weavers, led by Diania Caudell, a member of the San Luis Rey Band of Mission Indians and Board Member of the California Indian Basket Weavers Association (CIBA), crafts with the Oceanside Public Library, gourd painting with Mission San Luis Rey, wood painting and Kíicha-inspired projects with StudioACE, interactive community murals for youth and adults with Muramid Art & Cultural Center, and more!

-Please note no weapons or alcohol are allowed at Valley Arts Festival, and the selling of sage is prohibited.
+Please note no weapons or alcohol are ever allowed at Valley Arts Festival, and the selling of sage is prohibited.
 Service dogs only please.

 Thank you to our 2025 FESTIVAL TITLE Sponsor!